Buckinghamshire-Digital-Service/buckinghamshire-council/docs/data_protection.md

 ## Data locations

-Data is stored in the database, in the models:
+PII is stored in the database, in the models:

 - `bc.recruitment.models.JobAlertSubscription`
 - `bc.users.models.User`